Ann Richards: State Treasurer

 After incumbent Texas State Treasurer Warren G. Harding (no relation to the U.S. president) became mired in legal troubles in 1982, Richards won the Democratic nomination for that post.
 Winning election against a Republican opponent in November that year, Richards became the first woman elected to statewide office in more than fifty years.
 In 1986, she was re-elected treasurer without opposition.
 Richards was a popular and proactive treasurer who worked to maximize the return of Texas state investments.
-Richards said that when she took office, the Treasury Department was run something like a 1930s country bank, with deposits that didn't earn interest.
 At the 1984 Democratic National Convention, Richards delivered one of the nominating speeches for nominee Walter Mondale, and she campaigned actively for the Mondale/Ferraro ticket in Texas, even though President Ronald Reagan enjoyed great popularity in her state.

 1988 Democratic National Convention

 Richards' keynote address to the 1988 Democratic National Convention put her in the national spotlight.
 The speech was highly critical of the Reagan Administration and then–Vice President George H. W. Bush.
 Her address was notable for several remarks: "I'm delighted to be here with you this evening, because after listening to George Bush all these years, I figured you needed to know what a real Texas accent sounds like", "Poor George, he can't help it.
 He was born with a silver foot in his mouth", "Two women in 160 years is about par for the course.
 But if you give us a chance, we can perform.
 After all, Ginger Rogers did everything that Fred Astaire did.
 She just did it backwards and in high heels", and "When we pay billions for planes that won't fly, billions for tanks that won't fire, and billions for systems that won't work, that old dog won't hunt.
 And you don't have to be from Waco to know that when the Pentagon makes crooks rich and doesn't make America strong, that it's a bum deal".
 In the presidential debate that year between Republican George Bush and Democrat Michael Dukakis, Bush referenced Richards's uncivil comments about him during her speech on his way to winning the White House.

 The speech set the tone for Richards' political future.
 In 1989, with co-author Peter Knobler, she wrote her autobiography, Straight from the Heart: My Life in Politics and Other Places.